-At the end of a long work day you sit at your table, enjoying a nice cup of hot tea and wondering: “What did I achieve today?
+At the end of a long work day you sit at your table, you enjoy a nice cup of hot tea and wonder: “What did I achieve today?
 Where did all the time go?
 I started working at 8am, worked until 6pm with very little to show for it”.
 The next day, you start again.
 Work keeps piling up.
 Your day is full of stress.
 Yet the pile grows and grows.
 And the question remains: Where did all the time go?

 Does this sound familiar to you?